ishita9988/HR-Analytics/README.md

 ## Introduction

-This is a Power BI project on HR Analytics.
-The goal of the project is to analyze and derive insights on factors impacting attrition.
-This analysis will help company determine what action they will need to take to retain more employees.
+This ia a Power BI project on HR Analytics aimed at analyzing and deriving insights on the factors that impact attrition.
+The primary objective of the project is to assist the company in determining the necessary actions to take to retain more employees

 ## Tools